Fledgling private equity firms falter as virus curbs in-person wooing

 “It is definitely a higher bar in this environment because you can’t have in-person meetings, you can’t have a dinner with the manager, you can’t really get to know the person,” said Kelly Meldrum, head of primary investments at Adams Street Partners, a $41 billion “fund-of-funds” manager that invests in private equity funds on behalf of institutional investors.

-In the third quarter of the year, Blackstone Group Inc , the world’s largest private equity firm, closed its fourth real estate debt fund after collecting $8 billion from investors.
-KKR & Co Inc also raised $950 million for its second real estate credit fund.
+In the third quarter of the year, Blackstone Group Inc BX.N, the world's largest private equity firm, closed its fourth real estate debt fund after collecting $8 billion from investors.
+KKR & Co Inc KKR.N also raised $950 million for its second real estate credit fund.

 Few first-time managers achieved the same.
 Among them were Andros Capital Partners, which closed a $250 million fund focused on the energy sector, and Benford Capital Partners, which raised $130 million to buy small lower middle market businesses.